lbugnion/ms-glossary-app/AzureWordsOfTheDay/AzureWordsOfTheDay/Markdown/index.md

 We hope that you find this content helpful!!

-For more information, suggestions, bug reports and more: [Talk to me on Twitter!](https://twitter.com/LBugnion)
+For more information, suggestions, bug reports and more: [Talk to us on Twitter!](https://twitter.com/AzWordsOfTheDay)